Frequently Asked Questions

 Yes.
 You can schedule an appointment by calling the University Health Services at 406-657-2153 or by stopping by the office located in Petro Hall.
 You can also call the City College Health Services at 406-247-3027 or stop by the office located in the Tech Building during the City College hours.

-We don’t take walk-ins like an urgent care facility, but you will be scheduled in the first available appointment.
+Depending upon availability, walk-in appointments for nurses, providers, and counselors are possible.
 We try to accommodate same day appointments as long as a provider is available, however, an appointment may need to be the next day.

 Yes.
 If a prescription is warranted, it can be written by the provider and then you can have it filled at any community pharmacy.
 There are numerous pharmacies within walking distance to the campus.